JyotsnaMuppasani/Kickstarter-analysis/README.md

 •	From the outcomes based on goals chart we can conclude saying goals can be set for 20000 for having more success.
 ### Limitations:
-The drop in success from outcomes based on goals chart can be due to the correlation between months and countries or other factors which cannot be seen in the present chart.
+Outcomes based on goals chart only gives visual presentation, it does not give clear picture to draw conclusions on what amount can be set as goal and the range of goals.
 ### Recommendations:
-Tables and charts can be created to see how each subcategory is achieving its fundraising goals successfully in various countries and which months are best for each subcategory.
-Therefore, another chart and table can be made to include countries to be included along with the columns already present in outcomes based on goals sheet for viewing percentage of success.
+Statistical tools can be included to create better goals and better understanding for concluding data.
+Therefore, descriptive statistics can be included for knowing the mean, medial of goals vs pledged and to see range of the mean to be set through quartiles of goals vs pledged.